-Knowing and acting upon our values is good for us in many ways.
+Knowing our values and acting upon them is good for us in many ways.
 Empower your kiddo by helping them bring one of their values to life.

 For many parents, school vacations feel like a time to "get through."
 But it is possible to truly appreciate the long stretches of time with your children, in the moment as they're happening.